AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 #### Complications in construction

 As the team discussed methods to design a new constriction, the first idea was to add a row of sand in the current flow cell.
-The team considered gluing the sand inside the flow cell; however, the glue was opaque and prevented high quality video recordings.
+The team considered gluing the sand inside the flow cell; however, the glue was opaque and prevented high-quality video recordings.
 The team then decided to use sand grains slightly larger than the gap between the acrylic blocks, large enough to deform when pressed between the tightening blocks.
 As shown in Figure 10, this design was unsatisfactory for multiple reasons.
 The sand grains were misaligned, and large gaps arose between some grains.
 Water preferentially flowed between larger gaps, and the resulting flow patterns were dissimilar to those found in a sand filter.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/SandRowFlowCell2.jpg?raw=true" width = "50%"/>